intel/zephyr.js/README.md

 If you only need the x86 side, you can disable ARC with CONFIG_ARC_INIT=n in the Zephyr prj.conf.
 Otherwise, you need a working image running on it.

-For the best flexibility in using Zephyr.js, you should build and install our project's ARC image.
+For the best flexibility in using ZJS, you should build and install our project's ARC image.
 Some of the APIs you can call from JavaScript won't work until you have this server image running there (for now this is just AIO API).
 This is because only the ARC MCU can perform certain functions, like converting